agrc/wfrc-wab-widgets/README.md

 This is a list of fields that should be excluded from the widget.
 Defaults to `["OBJECTID", "GlobalID"]`.

 #### Comments
 This widget is embedded within the ProjectInfo widget.
 No need to copy additional files.

-Notes:
 This widget will only be displayed for features with a `GlobalID` field.

 ##### Configuration
 `commentsEnabled` [boolean]